Flutter Performance: Top 10 Best Practices

-Flutter and other platforms
+Flutter performance vs other platforms

 Flutter vs React Native performance

-So, Flutter can be named a winner.
 For more details read our comparison of Flutter and React Native.

 The Ionic cross-platform framework uses Web View, a system component responsible for opening web pages in apps.
 It means that for UI development we use typical web technologies, such as html and css.
 In simple words, we just create a browser inside our mobile app, and it displays the UI.
 That’s why UX in mobile apps created with Ionic differs much from those powered by Flutter or React Native.
 And low performance is just one of the eventual issues.